EcoG-io/iso15118/README.md

    apt update && apt install -y default-jre

    ```
-   The JRE engine is only a temporary requirement until we replace the Java-based EXI codec (EXIficient) with our own RUST-based EXI codec.
+   The JRE engine is only a temporary requirement until we replace the Java-based EXI codec (EXIficient)[^4] with our own RUST-based EXI codec.

    Install the module using `poetry` and run the main script related
    to the EVCC or SECC instance you want to run.
 Switch to the iso15118 directory